Mu-L/ClawManager/README.md

 ## 🆕 ClawManager New Features

-These are the major additions on top of ClawReef:
+These are the major capabilities of ClawManager:

 - 🖥 `webtop` runtime support for browser-based desktop access
+- 📦 Batch deployment workflows for large-scale desktop provisioning
 - 🚪 Desktop Portal page for switching between running instances from one place
 - 🔐 Token-based instance access endpoint and reverse proxy routing
 - 🔄 WebSocket forwarding for desktop sessions and status updates